metalbear-co/mirrord.dev/content/docs/managing-mirrord/security/index.md

   - proxy
 ```

-## How can I prevent users in my team from stealing.mirroring traffic from a target?
+## How can I prevent users in my team from stealing or mirroring traffic from a target?

 You can define [policies](/docs/managing-mirrord/policies/) that prevent stealing (or only prevent stealing without setting a
 filter) and/or mirroring for selected targets.
 Let us know if there are more features you would like to be able to limit using policies.